 While Bill gets less super, he becomes eligible for the Age Pension and all the associated subsidies.
 He also likes that he can stay in his current home.

-Consider your goals and the lifestyle you want
+3. Plan your retirement goals and lifestyle

 Think about the things that matter to you.